First Time User? Enroll now.

 Home > Health Library > Staph Infection

 Staphylococcus aureus (staph) is a type of bacteria that can cause infections.
 Staph bacteria normally live on the skin.
 They don't usually cause problems.
 They only become a problem when they cause infection.
-In most cases, you can treat this infection with antibiotics.
+The infection has a higher chance of becoming serious in people who are weak or ill or who are being treated in the hospital.
+Sometimes staph bacteria can cause more serious widespread infection.

 Staph bacteria can be spread by touching a person or object.
 It is often spread from the hands of someone who has a staph infection.